 Ten seconds after that, as I proudly surveyed my fondest gaming memories, I realised that this wasn’t just list of games, but the history of my life, at least as far as I could remember.

 Perhaps surprisingly, I’ve never considered myself a massive gamer.
-It’s just one of several constants that have tracked my life to greater and lesser degrees – rock music, horror films, Arsenal FC, the paranormal, Jim Morrison, Jack the Ripper… What my list made me realise, though, was that video games had framed my life for longer than any of these, most of which are greater passIons, if not obsessions; which gaming certainly isn’t.
+It’s just one of several constants that have tracked my life to greater and lesser degrees – rock music, horror films, Arsenal FC, the paranormal, Jim Morrison, Jack the Ripper and the like… What my list made me realise, though, was that video games had framed my life for longer than any of these, most of which are greater passions, if not obsessions; which gaming certainly isn’t.

 What I also realised was that my history and that of popular gaming run very much in tandem, starting in the mid-1970’s to the present day.

 This is where we begin to jump into, in no particular order, some of these games.
 And it’s now a lot more than 50 in my list, but we’ll get to that some day.

 I’m not going to go nuts, I’m not a great games reviewer, and I’ve got no special qualifications to do this beyond “I was there.”
 I hope you enjoy this site all the same though!